vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

     <td rowspan="1">
       <p>

-The customers will be users of the APM product and will be buying more functionality than just the RCA capability </p>
+The customers will be users of the MMT monitoring product and will be buying more functionality than just the RCA capability or Customers that already have different monitoring agent and have difficulties to understand to issue and how to solve them.</p>
     </td>
   </tr>
   <tr>